Nueva Jerusalén, Ecuador Sanitation Project

 two of the ewb temple team members completing water quality tests from a nearby stream.

-During the 2023 fall and 2024 spring semesters, our team will be working on an alternatives analysis of a filtered septic tank, a bioreactor system, and a compost toilet.
-This work will be accompanied with the development of an inital design for each system.
-The community’s input and opinions will continue to be a large influence on our decisions when it comes to the latrine design.
+During the 2023 fall and 2024 spring semesters, our team worked on an alternatives analysis of a two-tank septic system, a biodigester system, and a compost toilet.
+This work was accompanied with the development of an initial design for each system.
+The community’s input and opinions continued to be a large influence on our decisions when it came to the latrine design.

 conducting site surveys in the community.